ramtsps/inventory_management/README.md

 # Inventory Management System

-This is a web-based inventory management system developed using [mention your stack here, like Django/Node.js/etc].
+This is a web-based inventory management system developed using Django.

 ## Features